reddio-com/doc/docs/service/nft-jssdk.md

 });
 ```

-## Quickstart - Withdraw NFTs from layer 2 to layer 1
+## Withdraw NFTs from layer 2 to layer 1

 To withdraw NFTs from layer 2 to layer 1, there are few parameters needed, here’s the quick start on how to retrieve them and doing the transfer